PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/OCR.en.md

         --device gpu:0
 ```

 For details on the relevant parameter descriptions, please refer to the parameter descriptions in [2.2.2 Python Script Integration](#222-python-script-integration).
 Supports specifying multiple devices simultaneously for parallel inference.
-For details, please refer to [Pipeline Parallel Inference](../../instructions/parallel_inference.en.md#specifying-multiple-inference-devices).
+For details, please refer to the documentation on pipeline parallel inference.

 After running, the results will be printed to the terminal as follows: